-Four in Five of the Household Population are of Voting Age
+Seven in Nine of the Household Population are of Voting Age

 A total of 3,397 or 77.0 percent of the barangay’s household populace belonged to the voting population or those aged 18 years and over.
 There were more female voters (1,886 or 55.5 percent) than male voters (1,511 or 44.5 percent).
 Refer to Table 3 for details.

 Senior Citizens Constitute 12.0 Percent of the Household Population

 People who were regarded as senior citizens were those aged 60 years and over.
 In 2015, senior citizens made up 12.0 percent of the barangay’s household population.
 Among the senior citizens, females (64.0 percent) outnumbered males (36.0 percent).
 Refer to Table 2 for details.